This guide will help you set up a Raspberry Pi with Rasbian. Ready to do pretty much whatever you want.

 wpa_supplicant.conf also in the boot partition.
 And add the following:

-I haven’t tried myself so more information here
+I haven’t tried this myself so more information here, The static IP probably won’t work with wifi.

 Then plug in the SD card and powerup.
-Check the IP address guide to get the ip-address of the pi.
-Do wait ~5minutes before actually trying.
-The raspberry has to setup stuff for the first time.
+Do wait 2~5minutes before actually trying.
+The Raspberry has to setup stuff for the first time.
 If after 20max you still can’t find an IP.
 The flashing of the SD card has gone wrong and you’ll have to restart.

 Go to your own computer and open the terminal (or Putty for the windows users) Login with the command

-ssh email@example.com.*.* Use the IP address you noted before.
-If it asks if you want to continue choose yes. and use the default password: raspberry Putty agian will work a bit different.
+ssh [email protected].*.* Use the IP address you noted before.
+If it asks if you want to continue choose yes. and use the default password: raspberry Putty again will work a bit different.

 Now you are logged-in remote on the raspberry pi.
 Time to configure some stuff with the command